mrbusche/matthewbusche.com/_posts/2024-08-31-the-anxious-generation-book-notes.md

 ---

-My school district recently held a book club for "The Anxious Generation" by Jonathan Haidt and it was a real eye opener for me and other parents.
-The book focuses on how smartphones and social media have caused mental health to plummet in teens and tweens
+Our school district recently hosted a book club discussion on "The Anxious Generation" by Jonathan Haidt, and it was an eye-opening experience for me and many other parents.
+The book dives deep into how smartphones and social media have significantly impacted the mental health of today’s teens and tweens.

-There are 4 main proposals from the book
+Haidt presents four key proposals to address this crisis:

-1. No smartphones before high school ("dumb phones" and watches are ok)
+1. Delay smartphones until high school (allowing “dumb phones” or smartwatches instead)

-2. Phone-free schools
+2. Implement phone-free school environments

-3. No social media before age 16
+3. Restrict social media use until age 16

-4. More free play which leads to more responsibility and indepence
+4. Encourage more free play to build responsibility and independence

-If you are a parent of a child please do yourself a favor and read this book.

 Here are some of my favorite quotes grouped by category